 CHANGE 2

 A.3.5.7.4 Dynamic Audio Suppression

+A.3.5.7.4.1 Dynamic Audio Suppression request

-The Dynamic Audio Supression (DAS) PI data describes receiver’s preference with respect to the type of audio content (for e.g., Speech only) that should be enhanced and the amount of suppression to be applied to the background noise, where the background noise is defined as the type of audio content that should be suppressed according to the receiver preference.
+The Dynamic Audio Supression (DAS) request PI data (DYNAMIC_AUDIO_SUPPRESSION_REQUEST) describes receiver’s preference with respect to the type of audio content (for e.g., Speech only) that should be enhanced and the amount of suppression to be applied to the background noise, where the background noise is defined as the type of audio content that should be suppressed according to the receiver preference.

 The size of DAS PI data is 2 bytes and is described in figure A.3.5.7.4-1.
 The DAS PI data payload contains an Audio Identifier (AID) byte and a Suppression Level Indicator (SLI) byte, as illustrated in Figure A.3.5.7.4-1.
 The value of AID field shall be non-zero for the audio identifier bits (V, M, A) and the reserved bits in AID shall be set to 0, unless defined.
 Likewise, there are 4 useable bits of the SLI while the 4 other (reserved) bits shall be set to 0.
-The AID byte contains V, M and A field, as defined in Table A.3.5.6.3-2, Table A.3.5.6.3-3 and Table A.3.5.6.3-4 respectively, which specifies whether receiver’s preference is speech, music or ambiance or a combination of these audio types.
-The Suppression Level Indicator, as defined in table A.3.5.7.4-1, allows specifying a desired degree of suppression where audio signal components other than what is specified by the AID field are considered as undesired audio component.
-The SLI takes values from 0 to 15 wherein the expected amount of audio suppression is proportional (in approximate logarithmic domain) to the indicator value with 0 indicating no audio suppression and 15 indicating maximum audio suppression as offered by the sender side.
+The AID byte contains V, M and A field, as defined in Table A.3.5.6.3-2, Table A.3.5.6.3-3 and Table A.3.5.6.3-4 respectively, which specifies the audio type(s) to be suppressed.
+The Suppression Level Indicator, as defined in table A.3.5.7.4-1, allows specifying a desired degree of suppression where audio signal components specified by the AID field are considered as undesired audio components.
+The SLI takes values from 0 to 13 wherein the expected amount of audio suppression is proportional (in approximate logarithmic domain) to the indicator value with 0 indicating minimum audio suppression and 13 indicating maximum audio suppression supported by the media sender for the session.
+SLI bits value of 1110 indicates a request for default suppression level performed by the media sender.
+SLI bits value of 1111 indicates no preference in the requested suppression level.
+If the ns-mode parameter is not negotiated for the session, the minimum suppression level indicates no suppression.
+If the ns-mode SDP parameter is negotiated for the session, the minimum and maximum audio suppression levels should be determined by the ns-mode SDP parameter.
+For example, if the ns-mode parameter for the session is negotiated as (‘def’,’def’,’max’), the SLI value of 0 would reflect to the default suppression mode of the media sender and the SLI value of 13 would reflect to the maximum suppression mode of the media sender.
+The SLI values in between 0 and 13 would reflect to proportional (in approximate logarithmic domain) suppression between the default and maximum suppression.

-The latest received DAS PI data is used until a new DAS PI data is received.
+The latest received DAS request PI data is valid until a new DAS request PI data is received.